NNC 45-0095

 NC 45-0095 is a synthetic nonsteroidal selective estrogen receptor modulator (SERM) which was under development by Novo Nordisk for the treatment of postmenopausal osteoporosis but was never marketed.
 It is a partial agonist of the estrogen receptor (IC_{50} (for binding inhibition) = 9.5 nM; EC_{50} = 13 nM) with mixed estrogenic and antiestrogenic activity, and shows full estrogenic activity in bone and uterus (E_{max} (relative to moxestrol, in Ishikawa endometrial cancer cell line) = 105%).
-The compound is a pyrroloindolizine derivative.
+The compound is a pyrrolo indolizine derivative.
 Its development was discontinued by 2003.